Primary pulmonary artery leiomyosarcoma

 - T1 C+ (Gd): shows enhancement or areas of enhancement 13

-May show uptake in the area of tumour 8.
+May show uptake in the area of tumor 8.

 Treatment and prognosis